kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/abilities/index.md

 Abilities are the main attributes that define the character.
 This set of home-brew rules is a class-less game, meaning that the Players are free to direct their characters in the directions they want by allocating points during the level up.
 Each Ability is associated with a classical archetype (Fighters, Thieves, Magic Users, Clerics etc.), but the system allows creation of more generalist characters (analogues of multi-class and dual-class characters in the original D&D).

+Abilities range from -3 to 10.

+> **Design note**: growth of abilities' scores does not represent simply an increase of a raw power of a relevant characteristic, but it's rather an abstract combination of both raw power and experience.
+I.e., character with STR 10 is not 10 times more buff than a character with STR 1, but rather his martial prowess is that much more impressive.

 ## Strength (STR)

 Measure of explosive strength and martial prowess.
 Strength is an important attribute for front-line Fighters.
 Strength score affects the following: